208A Syllabus

 Final Data Analysis Paper (50% of grade)

 In the paper, you will describe the data, provide key network metrics, describe the data-analytic approach that you will use, and provide a summary of the key empirical patterns that you found, along with a brief conclusion.
-The paper should be written in the style of a “research note” focused on key empirical findings (not long theory windup or literature review).
+The paper should be written in the style of a “research note” focused on key empirical findings (not a long theory windup or literature review).

-You will submit an extended abstract of your final project, outlining your main research idea (e.g., data source and type of analysis) due on Sunday of week 6.
+You will submit an extended abstract of your final project, outlining your main research idea (e.g., data source and type of analysis) due on the Sunday of week 6.
 This will be a one-page, single-spaced document with 12pt Times New Roman Font and 1in margins.